RandomSoup/sack/readme.md

 	- String
 	- Number (int)
 	- Decimal (32 bit float)
-- Sack enforces a style guide for improve readability, It is left up to the implementation weather this is a default warn or error.
+- Sack enforces a style guide for improve readability, It is left up to the implementation whether this is a default warn or error.

 ## Basic keywords